mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 This guarantee you will get with `ack=all` property in Kafka producer configuration.
 This guarantees that the record will not be lost as long as at least one in-sync replica remains alive.

-But this is not enough.
+But this isn't enough.
 The minimum number of replicas in-sync must be defined.
 You should configure `min.insync.replicas` property for every topic.
 I recommend to configure at least 2 in-sync replicas (leader and one follower).
 If you have datacenter with two zones, I also recommend to keep leader in the first zone and 2 followers in the second zone.
 This configuration guarantees that every message will be stored in both zones.

-We are almost done with Kafka cluster configuration.
+We're almost done with Kafka cluster configuration.
 When you set `min.insync.replicas=2` property, the topic should be replicated with factor 2 + N.
 Where N is the number of brokers which could fail, and Kafka producer will still be able to publish messages to the cluster.
 I recommend to configure replication factor 3 for the topic (or more).